-The answer to the question “do birds have ears” is “yes!”
+The answer to the question “Do birds have ears” is “yes!”
 Birds communicate by sound and song, which means they must be able to listen at least to each other.
 Birds do have ears and they can hear, but not in the same way as we do.
-More interestingly, they can hear some frequencies, feel the vibrations, and they also have a better directional hearing.
+More interestingly, they can hear some frequencies, feel the vibrations, and also have better directional hearing.
 All these skills benefit them in many ways.

 These features make them one of the most unique creatures.
 Have you ever wondered why that is so?

 - 1 Do Birds Have Ears & Why Can’t We See Them?

 - 3 Why Are Ears and Hearing Important for Birds?

 - 4 Which Bird Has A Unique Hearing System?

 - 6 Bonus Facts You Should Check Out!